Mic92/openvpn-ddns/README.md

 # Features

-- generate PTR/AAAA/A records from `common_name` of the client cert and internal or external ip addresses using `nsupdate`
+- generate PTR/AAAA/A records using `common_name` of the client certifcate and both internal or external ip addresses using `nsupdate`
 - support for private key
 - supports multiple forward and reverse zones and pick the first matching ip address or `common_name`

 # Usage

+The following text assumes, that an openvpn server with client certificates, as described in the [openvpn documentation](https://openvpn.net/index.php/open-source/documentation/miscellaneous/77-rsa-key-management.html) and a nameserver which supports update via nsupdate such as [bind](https://www.isc.org/downloads/bind/).

-1. Install Ruby
+1. Install Ruby and nsupdate

 2. Clone Project